omenyayl/dataset-annotator/README.md

 ### Saving and Loading
 *Loading Images*

-Click the blue FAB button in the bottom right corner, followed by clicking the lower sub-icon (folder).
+Click the blue plus button in the bottom right corner, followed by clicking the lower sub-icon (folder).
 This will bring up a folder selection window, which will allow you to load a folder of images into the annotator.
 The annotator currently accepts jpg and png images.

 *Loading Annotations*